ThePieBaker90/On-The-Rim/Body/Humanoid Body Parts/Torso/Lungs.md

 	* [[Archotech]]
 * Additional Info:
 	* Lung efficiency is calculated based off of the average efficiency between the two lungs.
+	* A creature with only one lung can hold their [[Breathing|Breath]] for only half the amount of time they usually would be able to.